It’s cold. It’s blustery. And all you want to do is snuggle up under a blankie and binge-watch a box set.

 For accuracy, I measure all ingredients in metric as standard, then convert and test the recipe for American cup measurements etc.

 (Heads up Aussie and UK readers- your measurements in cups are sometimes different, so please use metric or check you have the correct cup and spoon type!!)

 - 1 small onion (finely chopped)

 - 3-4 cloves garlic (finely chopped)

 - 1 medium butternut squash

-- 2 tsp rosemary or thyme finely chopped
+- 2 teaspoon rosemary or thyme (finely chopped)

 - 1 garlic clove

-Add the pine nuts and sautee for a few more minutes until the kale is crispy and the pine nuts toasted.
+- Add the pine nuts and sautee for a few more minutes until the kale is crispy and the pine nuts are toasted.